So after 2 months of breastfeeding I feel as though I’ve finally cracked it, but now I’m posed with a breastfeeding dilemma.

 Breastfeeding is going really well, both Isla and I seem really happy with it, and are getting on really well.
 She’s putting on weight and remains on the same percentile as when she was born.

 As mentioned before, I suffer with Chronic Daily Headaches.
 I had to stop taking all my medication when I got pregnant, so as not to affect Isla’s development.
 My headaches got significantly worse – whether that was because I couldn’t take any abortive medication or not though I don’t know.
-After never having a single sick day due to my headaches in all my working life, during my pregnancy I have over 14 sick days.
+After never having a single sick day due to my headaches in all my working life, during my pregnancy I had over 14 sick days.
 I was referred back to neurology, they gave me medication that I could take during pregnancy, but they didn’t do much.
 I saw my neurologist again a month after Isla was born and he put me on a new type of medication.

-I started this medication (Topirimate 25mg) on the Tuesday, with the aim of increasing this to twice a day after 2 weeks, and doubling this again in 2 months if needed, with a follow up appointment with neurology in January.
+I started this medication (Topirimate 25mg) on the Tuesday, with the aim of increasing this to twice a day after 2 weeks, and doubling this again in 2 months if needed, with a follow-up appointment with neurology in January.

 On the Friday evening I then realised that the diarrhoea Isla has been experiencing since Wednesday morning was due to my new medication.
 I phoned my GP surgery on Monday morning for a telephone consult, but missed his call back as I was driving (get me!!!) so went back on the list for a call on Tuesday.